-The European Institute for Gender Equality (EIGE) is organising a call for applications with a view to establishing a reserve list for the post of Head of Operations.
+The European Institute for Gender Equality (EIGE) is organising a call for applications with a view to establishing a reserve list for Temporary Agents for the post of Head of Operations.

-Based in Vilnius Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives envisaged to contribute to, and strengthen the promotion of gender equality.
+Based in Vilnius, Lithuania, EIGE is a regulatory agency of the European Union (EU) entrusted with specific objectives related to the contribution and strengthening of gender equality promotion.

-The Institute collects and analyses comparable and reliable information at EU level and develops appropriate methodological tools for the integration of gender equality into all EU policies.
-It fosters the exchange of good practices and dialogue between stakeholders and raises awareness on gender equality.
-It also provides technical assistance to EU institutions, in particular the European Commission and the authorities of the Member States.
+To achieve its goals, the Institute shall collect and analyse objective, comparable and reliable information at EU level and develop appropriate methodological tools for the integration of gender equality into all EU policies.
+EIGE shall equally foster the exchange of good practices and dialogue between stakeholders and raise EU citizen awareness of this policy area by providing technical assistance to the EU institutions, in particular the European Commission, as well as the authorities of the Member States.

-In the course of its work to promote and strengthen gender equality, EIGE supports policy- makers with high quality research and comparable data relevant to their work.
+In the course of its work to promote and strengthen gender equality EIGE will strive to eliminate gender discrimination.

-Reporting to the Director, the Head of Operations will lead and manage the Operations Unit by coordinating the work in the core areas of the agency, ensuring timely delivery of quality outputs and outcomes agreed upon in the Institute’s work programme.
+Reporting to the Director, the Head of Operations will lead and manage the Operations Unit by defining and monitoring progress in reaching the expected results, ensuring the delivery of outputs and outcomes agreed upon in the Institute’s work programme.

-The responsibilities of the post include the following tasks and activities:
+The jobholder will perform the following tasks and activities:

 - define policy and strategic objectives and develop the Unit’s contribution to the planning and implementation of EIGE’s work programme in line with its mandate;

 - coordinate and supervise timely and high quality contribution of the Unit to the reporting on the achievements of the Institute;